No parent should have to choose between caring for their child and providing for their family.

 Circle of Care has provided over $1.7 million in direct financial support over the last 12 years- more than any other pediatric organization in Connecticut.

 Why are emergency funds so important?
-Just consider these comments from, and stories about, grateful families:
+Consider these stories about, and comments from, grateful families:

 “I had to leave my job.
 We got support for utilities.
 I don’t know of another organization that will provide money for utilities.”